wgseligman/GramsSim/README.md

     ./gramsg4 --macrofile mac/hepmc3.mac --inputgen scripts/example.hepmc3

-Note that HepMC3 can also read files in older formats.
+Note that HepMC3 can also read files in various formats.
 The format of the file is assumed to match the file's extension (the part after the final period ".") as follows:

 <table>
 <tr><th>Extension</th><th>Format</th></tr>